 2018 also saw the festive start to the collaberation between the eleven programming institutions surrounding the Oosterdok.
 On April 21st, we organised an open day together, where there was much to see and do, in and around the Oosterdok.
 In our CleanLab you could get a tattoo done of your favorite microorganism, as they were drawn by Ernst Haeckel.
 To complement this, we exhibited the most beautiful of Hernst Haeckel's Kunstformen Der Natur posters in our lock gate warehouse.
 This exhibition can be visited during the spring.

-With our workshops we give our audience the opportunity to learn to use various techniques and materials, themselves.
-During the winter, we had various workshops about white cabbage.
-For instance, we taught people to make Kimchi with European cabbage, rather than the Asian cabbage variety, and we explored an authentic pit fermentation technique.
+Our workshops enable our audience to themselves learn to work with various techniques and materials.
+During the winter months we organized several workshops around white cabbage.
+For instance, we taught people to make kimchi from European cabbage, as opposed to the Asian cabbage variety.
+We also worked with an authentic pit-fermentation technique.

 During the summer months we started new monthly soap workshops with product designer Liza Witte, in our clean lab.
 During an intensive day, the audience learns how to make soap using the cold-process method.